quii/learn-go-with-tests/command-line.md

 	- e.g 6 players equals 21 minutes for the blind.
 - After the blind time expires the game should alert the players the new amount the blind bet is.
 - The blind starts at 100 chips, then 200, 400, 600, 1000, 2000 and continue to double until the game ends.
 - When the game ends the user should be able to type "Chris wins" and that will record a win for the player in our existing database.
+This should then exit the program.

-The product owner hopes that we will be able to re-use our player wins database as part of this work.
+The product owner wants the database to be shared amongst the two applications so that the league update according to wins recorded in the new application.

 ## A reminder of the code

 We have an application with a `main.go` file that launches a HTTP server.
 The HTTP server wont be interesting to us for this exercise but the abstraction it uses will.
-It depends on a `PlayerStore`
+It depends on a `PlayerStore`.

 ```go
 type PlayerStore interface {